WeCanCodeIT/columbus-2017-fall/exercises/bank-teller.md

 ### Tasks

-Inside of `BankAccout` Class program the following:
+Inside of `BankAccount` Class program the following:
 - 3 instance variables to handle name, balance and a pin
 - note the pin will be a unique identifier
 - create the `Constructor` to read in a BankAccount object